-This sounds like a really sad tip but actually look at the stuff you have in your collection.
+This sounds like a really sad tip but look at the stuff you have in your collection.

 You might be surprised at the games you own that you’ve never even played.

 I personally found this to be the case most recently with the Borderlands series of games.

 I picked up 1 and 2 for a very cheap price from a pawn shop but never played them after that.
 With the announcement of Borderlands 3, I decided to finally try out the first one and I’m glad I did.

-It can sometimes feel like more fun to hunt out the games rather than actually playing them but it’s good to remember why you collect games.
+It can sometimes feel like more fun to hunt out the games rather than playing them but it’s good to remember why you collect games.

 If you are like me you collect games because you simply enjoy playing them.

 Ever since I did a No New Games Month Challenge last year, I spend some time each month trying out a game in my collection that I’ve never played.

 This has had some great results overall.
-Sure there are some games that turn out to be basically garbage, Terminator Salvation I’m looking at you.
+Sure some games turn out to be garbage, Terminator Salvation I’m looking at you.

 For the most part though, I usually find a new favorite game or series of games to play.

 I even spend some time documenting my process for beating my gaming backlog which encourages me to keep at it.